-3.1.4 Summarizing assessment
+3.1.4 Outcome-related assessment

-The benefit assessment and the estimation of the extent of the (un)certainty of results generally follow international EbM standards as developed, for example, by the GRADE^h group [25].
+The benefit assessment and the estimation of the extent of the (un)certainty of results generally follow international EBM standards as developed, for example, by the $GRADE^8$ group [23].

 Medical interventions are compared with other interventions, sham interventions (e.g. placebo), or no intervention in respect of their effects on defined patient-relevant outcomes, and their (added) benefit and harm are described in summary.
-For this purpose, on the basis of the analysis of the scientific data available, one of the following conclusions on the provability of the (added) benefit and harm is drawn for each individual predefined patient-relevant outcome.
-These conclusions are graded into four categories: the data provide either (1) a "proof", or (2) an "indication", or (3) a "hint" in respect of the benefit or harm of an intervention, or (4) none of the other 3 categories applies.
-The latter is the case if no data are available or conclusions 1-3 cannot be drawn from the available data.
+For this purpose, on the basis of the analysis of the scientific data available, for each predefined patient-relevant outcome separately a conclusion on the evidence base of the (added) benefit and harm is drawn in 4 levels with regard to the respective certainty of the conclusion: The data provide either "proof" (highest certainty of conclusions), an "indication" (medium certainty of conclusions), a "hint" (weakest certainty of conclusions) in respect of the benefit or harm of an intervention, or none of these 3 situations applies.
+The latter is the case if no data are available or the data available do not allow any of the other 3 conclusions to be drawn.

-^h Grading of Recommendations, Assessment, Development and Evaluation
+&lt;sup>8 Grading of Recommendations, Assessment, Development and Evaluation